cs544-wisc/s24/p5/README.md

 #### Cleanup Docker

 Due to storage constraints in your VM, you should remove any previous docker images, containers and networks.
-To stop any running containers, run `docker stop ${docker ps -aq}`.
+To stop any running containers, run `docker stop $(docker ps -aq)`.
 Then, you should run `docker system prune -af` to remove all the stopped containers, related docker images and networks.

 You may repeat these steps to clean up the storage if your disk becomes full.